Super-NEAT-Bros/super-neat-bros/README.md

 Although we were limited by our resources, we made do, and hopefully we can pick this project up in the future with more resources.

-More analyzation could be done with each specific level, detemrining which levels were actually misclassified and then iterating on those results could prove promising.
+More analyzation could be done with each specific level, determining which levels were actually misclassified and then iterating on those results could prove promising.
 Another thing to consider is gradient visualization.
 This would let us actually get a glance at the individual detection methods for each slice of a level.